 Most dog parents are familiar with reaching into their bag of store-bought dog treats and grasping at crumbs.
 The next best option is to open the fridge and see what pet-friendly snack you can treat your drooling pup to instead.

-However, you'll want to pause before tearing off a piece of hot dog for your furry friend, Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, says.
+However, you'll want to pause before tearing off a piece of hot dog for your furry friend, Dr. Aliya McCullough, Fetch's on-staff veterinarian, says.
 Sometimes veterinarians will recommend using hot dogs, including beef, turkey and pork-based varieties, as occasional high-value treats.
 Still, you'll want to read the ingredients in your hot dog brand before serving.
 Here's what you need to know about this snack.